Want to learn new ways to make extra money?

 If you’re up to the task, I personally recommend Ally Invest’s Self Directed Trading Platform for building your own portfolio.

-To get your account set up, simply go to Ally’s website and select the left-hand option (about halfway down the page):
+To get your account set up, simply go to Ally’s website and select the left-hand option to open a traditional IRA (about halfway down the page):

-Since this type of account is self-directed, it’s quite a bit quicker to get started.
+Since this type of account is self-directed, it’s quite a bit quicker to get started opening a traditional IRA.

 Here’s the kind of information that they need in order to open your account: